WIT-IEEE-MATE-ROV/auv/README.md

 # Enbarr AUV 2.0
-Code for the Autonomous Underwater Vehicle produced as a part of the Enbarr project.
+Code for the Autonomous Underwater Vehicle produced as a part of the Enbarr project, free for use to create any sort of underwater ROV or AUV.

 ## What is this?
-This is code to control an underwater AUV from a surface station.
+This is code to control an underwater ROV/AUV from a surface station.
 It's designed to be platform-ambivalent (meaning that you configure it to your needs and hardware, and let it deal with the rest).
 As of version 2.0, the plugin/core structure is no longer implied and is instead the forced standard.
-Doing it this way allows us to build up a repository of different sensors and motor control systems for future teams to build onto, making development quicker for us now and even quicker for future teams.
+Doing it this way allows us to build up a repository of different sensors and motor control systems for future teams to build onto, making development quicker for us now and even quicker for future development.

 ## File structure
-This repository uses the de-facto standard found in ROS workspaces.
+This repository uses the de-facto directory standard found in ROS workspaces.

 - `config` contains configuration files, keeping them in one place rather than cluttering up the repository.
 See the README in that directory for more information.
 - `core` contains the core Enbarr code.
 See the 'core and plugins' section for more.